IzanGomez-ITB2425/TASCA05/IA_Analisisdedatos.md

 - **AI Platform Notebooks**: A tool to facilitate the creation, testing, and running of machine learning models, allowing data analysts to develop custom data analysis applications using trained models.

-- # Data Analysis

 Query massive datasets with SQL, geospatial statistics, and BI tools that support both ad hoc and programmatic analysis, as well as data sharing.

-## Analytics Hub                |  Share large-scale data and statistics beyond organizational boundaries with a robust security and privacy framework.
+## Analytics Hub
+Share large-scale data and statistics beyond organizational boundaries with a robust security and privacy framework.

-## BigQuery Analysis            |  Maximize your data analysis investments when running analytical queries on large datasets.
+## BigQuery Analysis
+Maximize your data analysis investments when running analytical queries on large datasets.

-## BigQuery ML                  |  Create and run machine learning models (ML) using GoogleSQL queries, and access LLMs and Cloud AI APIs for AI tasks such as text generation or automatic translation.
+## BigQuery ML
+Create and run machine learning models (ML) using GoogleSQL queries, and access LLMs and Cloud AI APIs for AI tasks such as text generation or automatic translation.

+## Dataproc
-## Dataproc                     |  Perform streaming, querying, and batch processing with a managed service for Apache Spark and Hadoop.
+Perform streaming, querying, and batch processing with a managed service for Apache Spark and Hadoop.

-## Earth Engine                 |  Google Earth Engine is a geospatial processing service.
+## Earth Engine
+Google Earth Engine is a geospatial processing service.
 With Earth Engine, you can perform large-scale geospatial processing using Google Cloud Platform technology.

+## Looker
-## Looker                       |  Access the most up-to-date and reliable version of your data, analyze it, and take appropriate actions.
+Access the most up-to-date and reliable version of your data, analyze it, and take appropriate actions.

-## Looker Studio                |  Tell compelling stories with data to improve business decision-making.
+## Looker Studio
+Tell compelling stories with data to improve business decision-making.

 ![image](https://github.com/user-attachments/assets/d4a4808b-fc9e-4444-b71a-25138ded4271)